Defining Course-Level Learning Outcomes

 Want to join a course design cohort?

-The Centre for Teaching Learning and Technology (CTLT) hosts annual course design programming.
+The Centre for Teaching Learning and Technology (CTLT) hosts two course design programs.